 In 2013 a consultation process was launched via the LEGS website and e-mail list to gather feedback on the 1st edition of the Handbook.
 Briefing papers were commissioned on new issues or key topics that needed enhancing, including: cash transfers; gender; climate change; animal welfare; livestock in camps; and resilience.

 The Handbook was revised to incorporate the results of the consultation and the findings of these technical reviews.
-The language was also edited for clarity and accessibility, and a new design and format were commissioned to make the Handbook clearer and easier to use.
+The language was also edited for clarity and accessibility, and a new design and format were commissioned to make the updated Handbook clearer and easier to use.
 The second edition of LEGS was published in 2014.

 The 3rd Edition